 You must retain copies of the generation of the data and other information documenting your compliance with this Order.
-This includes all test reports submitted to the Agency in support of a registration or in support of a tolerance petition, all underlying raw data, and interpretations and evaluations thereof.
-Consistent with 40 C.F.R §169.2(k), this includes all test reports submitted to the Agency in support of a registration or in support of a tolerance petition, all underlying raw data, and interpretations and evaluations thereof.
-Under FIFRA section 8, all producers of pesticides, devices, or active ingredients used in producing pesticides subject to FIFRA, including pesticides produced pursuant to an experimental use permit and pesticides, devices, and pesticide active ingredients produced for export, are required to maintain certain records.
-As such, any recipients who are pesticide registrants or who otherwise submit their data in support of a pesticide registration will be held to the recordkeeping standards in 40 CFR part 169.
-These records shall be retained as long as the registration is valid and the producer is in business, and made available to EPA or its agent for inspection.
+This includes all test reports submitted to the Agency in support of a registration or in support of a tolerance petition, all underlying raw data, and interpretations and evaluations thereof (see 40 CFR part 169).
+These records shall be retained as long as the inert ingredient is contained in a pesticide product with a valid registration and the producer is in business, and be made available to EPA or its agent for inspection.